 There is a further duty on landlords to arrange a gas safety check to be carried out every 12 months, also by a Gas Safe Registered engineer, and provide your tenant with a copy of the Safety Certificate before they move in, or within 28 days of the inspection for existing tenants.
 You must also keep a record of each safety check for two years.

 Between tenancies, you have a responsibility to check that none of the gas pipework, flues or appliances have been tampered with, and if they have, then you should have these checked by a Gas Safe Registered engineer.
 As there have been several instances of bogus Gas Safe Registered engineers it is always worth checking credentials with www.gassaferegister.co.uk.

-You should also show your tenant how to turn the gas off in the even of a suspected leak, and provide them with the emergency gas freephone number of 0800 111 999.
+You should also show your tenant how to turn the gas off in the event of a suspected leak and provide them with the emergency gas freephone number of 0800 111 999.

 And if you haven’t got a tenant, then our emergency tenant-finding telephone number is xxx xxx xxxx.

 CEO – Oakfield Estate Agents